lucask07/covg_fpga/README.md

 ```

 > [!NOTE]
-> For these following step, should you ever encounter this warning as shown below, you can just ignore it:
+> For these following steps, should you ever encounter this warning as shown below, you can just ignore it:
 > ```
 > Error:  <class 'ImportError'>
 > IC (integrated circuit imports failed)